TemiTayo2304/Car-Price-Prediction-Report/README.md

 The dataset has a sample size of 250 was gotten from Kaggle, containing 13 numerical and 10 categorical car attributes.

-Correction and regression analysis was further done to explore the relationships between these car attributes and the prices to provide insights and help understand the dynamics of the car marke.

 DATA CLEANING AND EXPLORATION

-•	Incorrect spellings; the car names with incorrect spellings were corrected.
+•	Car names with incorrect spellings were corrected.

 •	The Car brands were extracted from the car name column and converted to the proper text format.